mauvehed/kevvy/README.md

 2.  **Automatic Detection:** Simply type or paste a message containing one or more CVE IDs (e.g., `Check out CVE-2024-1234 and CVE-2024-5678`).
 The bot will automatically detect them and post embed(s) with the details.
     *   If multiple unique CVEs are in one message, the bot will post details for up to 5 of them (by default) and indicate if more were found.
 3.  **Version Check:** Use the slash command `/version` to see the current running version of the bot.
+4.  **CISA KEV Alerts (Optional Setup):**
+    *   `/kev enable channel:<#your-alert-channel>`: A server administrator with 'Manage Server' permissions can run this command to enable KEV monitoring and designate a specific channel for alerts.
+    *   `/kev disable`: Disables KEV monitoring for the server.
+    *   `/kev status`: Checks if KEV monitoring is enabled for the server and shows the configured channel.
-4.  **CISA KEV Alerts (if configured):** If `CISA_KEV_CHANNEL_ID` is set, the bot will automatically post embeds to that channel whenever a new vulnerability is added to the CISA KEV catalog.
+    *   If enabled, the bot will automatically post embeds to the configured channel whenever a new vulnerability is added to the CISA KEV catalog (checks hourly).

 ## Roadmap